Teams, tales and tips – a guide to the local game

 A taxi (+43 1 81 30 100) to town should cost €36, €30 if booked online.

-With the opening of Wien Hauptbahnhof as a main station, Westbahnhof on the U3/U6 lines has lost its prominence but remains an international hub.
+With the opening of Wien Hauptbahnhof, Westbahnhof on the U3/U6 lines has lost its prominence but remains an international hub.
 The main bus station is by Erdberg on line U3.

-Vienna has two bar hubs: one, the so-called Bermuda Triangle near Schwedenplatz; the other, attracting an older, savvier clientele, by the Gürtel ring road beneath the rail tracks around Josefstädter Straße station.
+Vienna has two bar hubs: the tourist-focused Bermuda Triangle near Schwedenplatz; and, attracting an older, savvier clientele, beneath the rail tracks around Josefstädter Straße station.
 There’s also a summer scene on the waterfront near Schottenring.

 Elsewhere, pubs abound: in the south-east of the city centre, Flanagans opened in 1996, transported from a village in County Cork and reassembled here.
 Opposite, 1516 combines house-brewed beers with football-watching – note the scarves from far and wide.